nMPyC/nmpyc/docs/source/start.rst

    # Or alternatively without terminal costs
    objective = nmpyc.objective(l)

-For more informations take a look at the API-References :py:class:`nmpyc.objective.objective`.
+For more informations see the API-References :py:class:`nmpyc.objective.objective`.

 Creating the Constraints
 -------------------------

 The optimal control problem can be extended with other constraints besides the necessary system dynamics.
-To do this, we must first create an empty `mpc.constraints` object using the command
+For this reason, we must first create an empty `mpc.constraints` object using the command

 .. code-block:: python